testify-tcc/exercises/definitions/exercises/sum/descriptions/description.md

 # Sum

-Write a simple test for the function sum.
+Write a simple unit test for the function sum.